codeenigma/ce-provision/ce-dev/README.md

 You'll need https://github.com/codeenigma/ce-dev installed.

 You'll need to set up a `config` directory in the root of the cloned `ce-provision` project, the deploy playbooks expect it to exist and to have `ansible.cfg` within.
-You might have a config repo for your organisation including your private and/or custom roles, in which case that should be cloned here.
+If you already have a private config repo for your organisation that should be cloned here.
+If you do not, you can use our provided example repo to get started with - https://github.com/codeenigma/ce-provision-config-example

 ## Usage